soundasleep/jevon.org/wiki/uefi.md

 *Installing Ubuntu 12.04.1 via UEFI:* worked straight away (maybe a USB disk error? but the USB disk is brand new).

+However I couldn't at all get the machine to boot straight into Ubuntu after install.
+The machine would get stuck on "Windows Boot Manager: The boot selection failed because a required device is inaccessible".
+Of course it was inaccessible - I reformatted the disk to install [[Linux]].

-However I couldn't at all get the machine to boot straight into Ubuntu.
-I did almost everything I could think of: update the Grub entries (but the problem occurs before Grub is even loaded), removed the boot entries using efibootmgr, even deleting files from /mnt/boot/efi/EFI/Microsoft.
-But it seems like there was a boot entry that couldn't be removed or reset by the BIOS (reset to defaults did nothing) and asserted that a Windows would always exist.
+I did almost everything I could think of: update the [[Grub]] entries (but the problem occurs before Grub is even loaded), removed the boot entries using efibootmgr, even manually removing files from `/mnt/boot/efi/EFI/Microsoft` (which just broke it further).
+It seemed like there was a boot entry that couldn't be removed or reset by the BIOS (reset to defaults did nothing), and asserted that a [[Windows]] would _always_ exist.

-Boot-repair was often recommended, but this requires a GUI to run.
+<a href="http://sourceforge.net/p/boot-repair/home/Home/">Boot-repair</a> was often recommended, but this requires a GUI (i.e. X11) to run.

-Another option was to fix it using a Windows repair disk, but then you'd have to reinstall Grub afterwards anyway - didn't seem like a reliable option.
+<a href="http://ubuntuforums.org/showthread.php?t=1857886">Another option</a> was to fix it using a [[Windows]] repair disk, but then you'd have to reinstall Grub afterwards anyway - didn't seem like a reliable option.

 Finally I got some sense and disabled UEFI boot completely, and had to reinstall 12.04.1.